FDio/csit/docs/report/introduction/methodology_nat44.rst

 The packets arrive to server end of TRex with different source address&port than in NAT44ed tests (no translation to outside values is done with ip4base), but those are not specified in the stateful traffic profiles.
-The server end uses the received address&port as destination for outside-to-inside traffic.
+The server end (as always) uses the received address&port as destination for outside-to-inside traffic.
 Therefore the same stateful traffic profile works for both NAT44ed and ip4base test (of the same scale).